ds5110/faces/soph/notes_logreg.md

 To reproduce the results from these notes, run the `logreg_ex.py` file (testing).
-To reproduce the data used in these notes, run `?jesse file?` To reproduce the eda used in these notes, run `eda_logreg.py`
+To reproduce the data used in these notes, run `?jesse file?` To reproduce the eda used in these notes, run `eda_logreg.py` To rerpoduce the testing for the sampling used in these notes run `imbalanced_resampling.py`